 There are many people in your life you are thankful for: Mom, Dad, siblings, cousins, best friends, teachers, neighbors, you name it.
 You are grateful to have people who constantly support you, who pick you up when you're down and love you unconditionally.
 But the one person who stands out among the rest of them is your grandma.

 Ever since you were little, you and your grandma have always had a special connection.
 Going over to Grandma's house for the night was something you looked forward to.
-She knew how to entertain you at your best and worse moments.
+She knew how to entertain you at your best and worst moments.
 No matter what you did together, you loved it.
 Being with your grandma wasn't like being at home or with your parents – it was better.

 The older you got, your weekend excursions with your grandma weren't as frequent, and you didn't get to see her as much.
-You became more and more busy with school, homework, clubs, sports and friends.
+You became more and more busy with school, homework, clubs, sports, and friends.
 You made the most out of your time to see her, and you wished you could be with her more.
 Although you were in the prime of your life, she mattered even more to you the older you both became.

-She still takes you out for your favorite meal because she knows how important eating out means to you; she writes you letters and sends you a $5 bill every now and then because she knows you're a hard working college student with no money; she still helps you with all of your Christmas shopping because she knows its your tradition; she still asks what's new with your young life because hearing about it makes her day; and she still loves you to no end.
+She still takes you out for your favorite meal because she knows how important eating out means to you.
+She writes you letters and sends you a $5 bill every now and then because she knows you're a hard-working college student with no money.
+She still helps you with all of your Christmas shopping because she knows it's your tradition.
+She still asks what's new with your young life because hearing about it makes her day and she still loves you to no end.

 Your grandma is your biggest blessing (whether you knew it or not), and she always will be no matter what.